Chilli and Sweet Pepper Review

 We are taking our chilli growing experience to the next level by growing more than ever before!
 As well as growing plants for our Spring Plant sale, our passion for chillies is ever expanding and the demand for hot sauce is higher than ever.
 With our second polytunnel we will be growing plants dedicated for preserving!
 Chillies, Sweet Peppers and Tomatoes are the base of our recipes and will enter Polytunnel 2 for its first growing project.
 Our experiment will test which varieties perform best in this new enrivornment which has been known to exceed 55C in the heat of summer!

-As well as growing to for the kitchen, we grow will raise hundreds of plants from seed to sell to our neighbours at the Spring plant sale.
+As well as growing for the kitchen, we grow will raise hundreds of plants from seed to sell to our neighbours at the Spring plant sale.
 We encourage everyone to grow chillies since there are so many types, you only need a small sunny space!

 We plan to double up our raised beds inside the polytunnel and create another trellis so we can fit more sub-tropical climbers in besides our Chillies and Sweet Peppers!